Best luxury cars for 2020

 Considering most of these extravagant cars cost over £40,000, you'd expect them to be universally excellent.
 Sadly, that's not the case.

 Awful fuel economy, poor handling and sub-standard boot space are just a few of the problems that separate the best luxury cars from the worst.
-We've included three models that exhibit these traits and more, so you know which to avoid.
+Scroll down to find out which models exhibit these traits, so you know which to avoid.

 Best new luxury large cars